 Where can I get my DPF cleaned?

 If your DPF light comes on and driving it at speed doesn't solve the problem, it may need cleaning.
 There are plenty of places you can get this done without it breaking the bank.
-Here are the companies to look at if you need your DPF cleaned.

 How much does a replacement DPF cost?

 If you don't maintain the DPF properly, excess soot can damaged the DPF beyond repair.
 If this is the case, it has to be replaced - and they're very expensive.
 A new DPF can cost anywhere from £1000 up to £3500.
 There are DPF suppliers that charge less, but make sure they have the correct Type Approval or they may not work properly and end up costing you more in repairs.